ERCO Ercoupe: Other production

-Mooney began producing the aircraft in 1968 as the Mooney A2-A. Next the company redesigned the fuselage from the cockpit back, with square windows behind the sliding canopy.
-Even as it produced the A2-A Cadet, Mooney was busy re-designing the aircraft.
-On February 23, 1968, the first Mooney Cadet M-10 flew.
+Mooney began producing the aircraft in 1968 as the Mooney A-2A.
+Next, the company redesigned the fuselage from the cockpit back, with square windows behind the sliding canopy.
+Even as it produced the A-2A Cadet, Mooney was busy re-designing the aircraft.
+On February 23, 1968, the first Mooney M10 Cadet flew.
 The aircraft has a single fin, with a vertical leading edge, as most Mooneys do.